We meet for three weeks at Grand Valley State University's Pew Campus in downtown Grand Rapids.

 Can I earn additional graduate credits?

 After the Summer Institute (ENG 632), the Writing Project offers a teacher-research class (ENG 633).
 This class meets periodically throughout the year and develops a teacher-researcher project based on writing in one's classroom.
-Meeting with this group and eventually writing an article about the teaching of writing in your classroom will earn you either another $600 cash stipend or full three-credit GVSU scholarship (approx value $1,626).
-Please note that this course will not be offered during the 2013-2014 academic year.
+Meeting with this group and eventually writing an article about the teaching of writing in your classroom will earn you either another cash stipend or a full three-credit GVSU scholarship.

 How is the Institute different from other professional development opportunities?